-The Finance Committee advises the Board of Directors and senate on budget and financial matters, provides financial input on the development of the Society’s long term strategic plan, and assists in preparation of the proposed three-year rolling operating and conference budgets.
-The committee reviews the monthly financial statements of the Society, maintains the Finance Manual so all treasurers have a set of basic information to follow, and provides training and support to section/MAL treasurers on financial matters such as IRS forms and safeguarding funds.
+The Finance Committee advises the Board of Directors and senate on budget and financial matters, provides financial input on the development of the Society’s long-term strategic plan, and assists in preparing the proposed three-year rolling operating and conference budgets.
+The committee reviews the monthly financial statements of the Society, maintains the Finance Manual.
+Hence, all treasurers have basic information to follow and provide training and support to section/MAL treasurers on financial matters such as IRS forms and safeguarding funds.

 The information in this FAQ applies to the following SWE Entities:

 - See SWE’s requirements for a section vs. affiliate, here.

 - Sections are able to fundraise and hold funds as a subordinate of SWE’s Tax Exempt Policy and are required to file annual financial reports and with the IRS as appropriate.

 - Affiliates are not allowed to fundraise or hold funds and do not need to file annual financial reports or with the IRS.